UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 Build the firmware:
 `make` -> *.elf

+## Flash 1

+# Current Makefile

+ST-util must be installed.

+Usage:

+	plug in the STM32 and run `make` the script will compile and flash it to the stm32

+# For the Makefile.old

+remove the Makefile and rename the Makefile.old to Makefile

 or Build the bin firmware
 `make bin` -> *.bin

-## Flash
+## Flash 2
 Flash with st-utils